arctop/android-sdk/arctopSDK/README.md

             }
         };

-More information on bound services can be found in the [Android Developer Guide](https://developer.android.com/guide/components/bound-services)
+More information on bound services can be found in the [Android Developer Guide](https://developer.android.com/guide/components/bound-services).
 </details>

 #### 4. Initialize the SDK With Your API Key

-You need an API Key to use the Arctop SDK in your app (see [Prerequisites](#1-prerequisites)).
+You need an API key to use the Arctop SDK in your app (see [Prerequisites](#1-prerequisites)).
 Once you have your API key and are ready to start working with the service, you will need to initialize the SDK.

 <details>
     <summary>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Android</summary>